 The product liability attorneys at Ostroff Godshall Injury and Accident Lawyers handle cases involving:

 - Ladder and scaffolding

 - Cleaning equipment

 If you feel your injury was caused by a product defect, give us a call at (484) 351-0350.
 Our attorneys will investigate your claim and tell you if you have a product liability case.
 There is no charge for the consultation.

 Construction sites are full of toxic substances which range from hazardous fumes to corrosive chemicals to dangerous building materials like asbestos and lead.
 If you are injured by a toxic substance, you may have the right to file a third-party lawsuit against the manufacturer of the chemical or product that caused your injury.

-The PA and NJ construction injury attorneys at Ostroff Injury Law have a reputation for excellence.
+The PA and NJ construction injury attorneys at Ostroff Godshall Injury and Accident Lawyers have a reputation for excellence.
 We are committed to helping every injured worker get the compensation he or she needs to get back on his or her feet.
 We’d love to help you.